Snug Harbor: Relocation of institution

 In June 1976, the institution moved to Sea Level, having dwindled to about 100 or 200 people.
 The institution's expenses had increased to $9,000 annually per resident.
 Two sailors initially held out, even after losing essential services and receiving eviction notices; they, too, left in September 1976.
 Kraszeski remained with the relocated institution until 1986.
 The original institution considered returning to building C in the late 1990s, shuttering its remaining retirement-home operations.
 This did not occur, and the trustees stopped operating the retirement home in 2000s, shifting their focus to distributing funds to sailors.

-The retirement home continued to operate until 2019, when it closed permanently due to damage from Hurricane Florence and Hurricane Dorian.
+The Snug Harbor institution continued to operate until 2019, when it closed permanently due to damage from Hurricane Florence and Hurricane Dorian.
 The original board of trustees, known formally as Trustees of the Sailors' Snug Harbor in the City of New York, still exists as of 2023 and is headquartered in Manhattan.
 It continues to provide financial support to sailors using funds from the endowment.
 The Sailors' Snug Harbor Archives are preserved at the Stephen B. Luce Library at the State University of New York's Maritime College.